Remote work: Women burdening an unfair share of domestic work

 Remote work arrangements can have varying effects depending on workers' home environments and domestic responsibilities.
 Analyses of survey data from the United Kingdom in 2010 and from 2020 to 2021 suggest that women are more likely to bear a disproportionate share of domestic work compared to men.

 A separate study conducted in 2021 and 2022, surveying workers from 26 countries, found that women valued the option to work from home more highly than men in nearly all countries surveyed.
 Additionally, among both men and women, those with children generally placed a higher value on remote work options compared to those without children.

 A 2021 study indicated that remote work may be associated with increased risks of intimate partner violence for women.
 Studies conducted during the COVID-19 pandemic found that women working from home had higher odds of experiencing intimate partner violence, particularly psychological violence, compared to those working on-site.
 Contributing factors included social isolation, increased access by abusers, and economic stressors such as job loss.
 Although these risks were heightened during the pandemic, some factors may persist beyond the immediate COVID-19 context, highlighting ongoing concerns regarding personal safety for vulnerable individuals working remotely.

 A 2022 study surveying 283 Austrian remote workers cohabiting with an intimate partner during mid-2020 found that women with children reported more exhausting experiences with home-based work, including longer working hours and less distinct boundaries between work and personal life.
 Women without children reported improved concentration and positive outcomes when working from home.

 The shift to remote work has also been associated with amplifying pre-existing gender disparities.
 Women with family responsibilities often experienced an increased domestic workload, including childcare and household management, compared to men.
-This additional burden has been linked to higher rates of anxiety and depression among women with families, whereas such effects were not observed among women without caregiving responsibilities.While much of the research linking psychological distress to remote work focuses on the pandemic period, continued attention to the intersection of domestic roles and remote work environments remains relevant in the post-pandemic workplace.
+This additional burden has been linked to higher rates of anxiety and depression among women with caregiving or familial responsibilities, whereas such effects were not observed among women without caregiving responsibilities.While much of the research linking psychological distress to remote work focuses on the pandemic period, continued attention to the intersection of domestic roles and remote work environments remains relevant in the post-pandemic workplace.